shatskyy/alpha_decay_demo/README.md

 One of the goals of execution in insitutional trading is **cost minimization**.
 The aim is to reduce implementation shortfall or slippage relative to benchmarks such as arrival price or VWAP.

-In **systematic trading**, a signal has a limited lifespan.
+In systematic trading, a signal has a limited lifespan.
 Slow or overly cost-conscious execution can destroy the alpha that the signal was meant to capture.
 In this case, execution must be understood as **signal preservation**, or maximizing how much of the forecasted alpha survives through the trading process into realized P\&L.

 $$
 \text{Realized Alpha} = \text{Predicted Alpha} - (\text{slippage} + \text{market impact} + \text{signal decay})